white shirt (button cuffs)

 At present we supply two styles of hats: a brimmed kalymmafchion and a cloth skufos (soft).

 The soft cloth skufos This is an informal hat suitable for wear with an zostikon with or without a kontorason.
 It is the clerical equivalent of your grandfather's driving cap or your great-grandfather's newsboy cap.
 This is the least formal style of hat likely to be worn by married clergymen.
 (The casual skufaki is an emphatically monastic head covering-if the occasion is so informal that a skufaki is appropriate, a married priest or deacon will simply remain bare-headed since a monk's skufaki is a practical item of clothing, the equivalent of a stocking cap or gardening hat.)
-Price $45.00
+Price $45.00 and available for immediate shipment

 To order headgear, please complete the order form here: